Marie-Noëlle Thémereau: Politician

 In 1989, she was elected to the congress of New Caledonia and to the South Province on the RPCR list, re-elected in 1995 and 1999.
-She held the position of second vice-president of the South Province from 1990 to 1999 and first vice-president president of the congress from 1999 to 2001, but in 2001 she resigned.
+She held the position of second vice-president of the South Province from 1990 to 1999 and first vice-president of the congress from 1999 to 2001, but in 2001 she resigned.

 In 2004, she led the list of her party "Avenir Ensemble" for the provincial elections.
 On 29 June 2004, Thémereau was elected to the presidency of the fifth government of New Caledonia resulting from the Nouméa Accords.
 As such she became head of the local government by the Congress of New Caledonia in 2004 after defeating the long-time ruling loyalist party RPCR (Rally for Caledonia in the Republic) and its chief Jacques Lafleur.
 Thémereau resigned on July 24, 2007 after giving advance warning that she would do so.
 She was succeeded in the Congress by Pascal Vittori.